Anonymous9682/NIPS2023_9682/README.md

 ### Methods

 We implement MTMK and STMK model classes in `mt_model_gpu_grad.py`.
 MTSK and STSK can be derived from them, for example, we can simply choose only one kernel in our kernel list and it is exactly MTSK/STSK.
-Additionally, we use $\lambda_2,\lambda_3$ to control the norm of our model.
+Additionally, we use $\lambda_2, \lambda_3$ to control the norm of our model.

 ### Training and Testing Procedure

-We simply select 7 labels from MedMNIST dataset and the model can be trained and tested by 5-fold cross validation as follows:
+We simply select 6 classes from MedMNIST dataset and the model can be trained and tested by 5-fold cross-validation as follows:

 e.g. `python MedMNIST.py --method="MTMK mix" --seed=53 --samples=100 --texts=0 --lmd2=0.05 --lmd3=0.05`

 Here is the description of all parameters:

 * --method: choose a model from *MTMK mix/ MTMK L1/ MTMK L2/ LR/ SVM/ STMK/ STSK*
-* --seed: the random seed used in selecting picture and cross validation.
-Default value is 53.
+* --seed: the random seed used in selecting images and cross-validation.
+The default value is 53.
 * --samples: the number of positive images in each task, i.e. if sample=100, then the number of positive and negative images are all 100, so there will be 200 images in one task.
 * --text: the number of positive text embeddings in each task.
 * --lmd2, --lmd3: parameters of our model.

-### Tuning parameters($\lambda_2,\lambda_3$)
+### Tuning parameters($\lambda_2, \lambda_3$)

-The parameters can be tuned with grid search, for example, if we want to tune ($\lambda_2,\lambda_3$)  on a grid of $[0.005,0.05]\times[0.005,0.05]$ with a step=0.005, the code is as follows:
+The parameters can be tuned with grid search, for example, if we want to tune ($\lambda_2, \lambda_3$)  on a grid of $[0.005, 0.05] \times [0.005, 0.05]$ with a step=0.005, the code is as follows:

 `python MedMNIST_parameter_tune.py --method="MTMK mix" --seed=53 --samples=100 --texts=50 --lmd2=0.005 --lmd3=0.005 --start=0.005 --end=0.05 --step=0.005`